1 : an item of food; especially : a choice or tasty dish

 Did You Know?

 Are you someone who eats to live, or someone who lives to eat?
-Either way, you'll find that the etymology of "viand" reflects the close link between food and life.
-"Viand" entered English in the 15th century from Anglo-French ("viande" means "meat" even in modern French), and it derives ultimately from Latin "vivere," meaning "to live."
-"Vivere" is the ancestor of a number of other lively and life-giving words in English, including "victual," "revive," "survive," "convivial," and "vivacious."
+Either way, you'll find that the etymology of viand reflects the close link between food and life.
+Viand was borrowed into English in the 15th century from the Anglo-French viaunde or viande (viande, meaning "meat," is still found in modern French usage).
+The Anglo-French viaunde derives ultimately from the Medieval Latin vivanda ("food"), an alteration of vivendus, a participial form of the verb vivere, meaning "to live."
+Vivere is the ancestor of a number of other lively and life-giving words in English, including victual, revive, survive, convivial, and vivacious.

 Test Your Vocabulary with M-W Quizzes